romac/TypelevelTalk/slides.md

 ---

-Moreover, Stainless also checks *PureScala* programs from:
+Moreover, Stainless also prevents *PureScala* programs from:

 - Creating null values or unininitalized local variables or fields
 - Explicitly throwing an exception